 In addition to the system-wide articulation with Frostburg State University and other Maryland State universities, Frederick Community College and Frostburg have established an articulation agreement to streamline transfer of Computer Science students to the Computer Information Systems program at Frostburg.
 Students can transfer a maximum of 70 credits and must maintain a 2.0 cumulative GPA.
-For more information contact the Counseling & Advising Office at 301.846.2471.
+For more information contact Counseling & Advising at 301.846.2471.

 In addition to the system-wide articulation with Frostburg State University and other Maryland State universities, Frederick Community College and Frostburg have established a collaborative program.
-The program is designed to enable students with the A.A. in criminal justice to smoothly transition to the Bachelor of Technical and Professional Studies degree in criminal justice at Frostburg.
-For more information, contact the Counseling & Advising Office at 301.846.2471, or the program coordinator at FSU.
+The program is designed to enable students with the A.A. in Criminal Justice to smoothly transition to the Bachelor of Technical and Professional Studies degree in criminal justice at Frostburg.
+For more information, contact Counseling & Advising at 301.846.2471, or the program coordinator at FSU.